Where to Eat in Sydney: Food Lover’s Guide 2024

 If you want to sample some great Malaysian desserts, then I suggest Mamak in Goulburn St. The regular menu is great, but for me, the fun starts at dessert.
 The sweet roti dishes like roti tisu, are paper thin and delicious, the Ice Kacang with red beans, sweetened condensed milk and shaved ice is an excellent introduction to Asian desserts.
 Finally, my favourite is the Cendol, noodles made with Pandan leaves and served with coconut milk and ice.

 If Laksa is more your thing, the ever-popular Malay Chinese Takeaway has been serving one of the cities best versions for 30 years and still has a queue every lunchtime.
 Arrive early before the midday rush, and you may find this is the best $12 lunch in the city.
-They have just closed at their iconic Hunter Street location but will open soon on George Street.
+They have closed at their iconic Hunter Street location but have opened a new outlet at the Sydney Place development between Pitt and George Streets.

 Where to find our favourite Malaysian restaurants in Sydney